 Incidentally, “Endless Wire” also includes a song called “Trilby’s Piano,” a song about the hidden, forbidden love of a Jewish man named “Hymie,” sung by Townshend.

-Apparently, Townshend’s immersion in all things Jewish has rubbed off on his longtime musical partner , Roger Daltrey, who, when asked a while back if the band would really stop touring, groaned like an old Jewish man, “We will always do shows for charity, when we can, because it’s of enormous value to people and Pete [Townshend] and I love to play.
+Apparently, Townshend’s immersion in all things Jewish has rubbed off on his musical partner of 50 years, Roger Daltrey, who, when asked recently if the current tour is indeed really the group’s last, groaned like an old Jewish man, “We will always do shows for charity, when we can, because it’s of enormous value to people and Pete [Townshend] and I love to play.
 But we won’t do long, schlepping tours.
 It’s killing us.”